Malaysia entrusted with handling of Kim Jong Nam body by kin: police

 KUALA LUMPUR, March 16, Kyodo

-Family members of Kim Jong Nam, North Korean leader Kim Jong Un's half-brother who was murdered last month in Kuala Lumpur, have entrusted Malaysia with deciding on how to handle his body, Malaysia's deputy police chief said Thursday.
+Family members of Kim Jong Nam, North Korean leader Kim Jong Un's half-brother who was murdered last month in Kuala Lumpur, have allowed Malaysia to decide on the fate of the body, Malaysia's deputy police chief said Thursday.

 To have fuller access to the Kyodo News website, it is necessary to subscribe.
 We offer a broad range of subscription options depending on your needs.
 Learn more.